 Thinking, Fast and Slowby Daniel Kahneman

 Why do we think the way we do?
-In Thinking Fast and Slow, Daniel Kahneman takes us on a tour of our mind to reveal the processes and systems that shape the way we think.
+In Thinking Fast and Slow, Daniel Kahneman takes us on a tour of our minds to reveal the processes and systems that shape the way we think.
 He explains the abilities and faults of the two main types of thinking, fast and slow, and teaches you how to use each type to your advantage.
-With practical and enlightening insights into how we make choices - both in a professional and personal context - he reveals just how much our surroundings can influence our thought processes, if we allow them to.
+With practical and enlightening insights into how we make choices - both in a professional and personal context - he reveals just how much our surroundings can influence our thought processes if we allow them to.

 The Characters Of The Story

 “We can be blind to the obvious, and we are also blind to our blindness.”

 There are two types of thinking, one is fast, and the other is slow.
 Each type of thinking is its own system with individual abilities, limitations, and functions.
 The main difference between the two is that fast thinking requires little to no effort to operate, whereas a conscious effort is necessary for slow thinking to work.
 For example, you would use fast thinking to solve the problem “2 + 2 = ?” and slow thinking to fill out a tax form.

 This distinction becomes very important when we realize that attention is not unlimited, and going beyond your budget will likely result in failure.
 This is why you can only do multiple things at once when they are relatively easy and undemanding tasks, such as speaking to a passenger while driving on an empty road.
 However, you would not attempt to have a conversation while making a turn onto a busy road as you need to focus your attention on driving.

 While your two types of thinking often split the labor between themselves well, they can clash when an automatic reaction (fast thinking) comes into conflict with an intention to control it (slow thinking).
 One universal example of this is trying not to stare at an oddly dressed couple in the same room as you.